 She is AARP’s Jobs Expert and is the Great Jobs columnist for AARP.org.

-She is the PBS web site NextAvenue.org expert on career and personal finance for boomer women and writes a weekly column.
+She is the PBS web site NextAvenue.org expert on personal finance and careers for boomer women and writes a regular column.

 She is a Metlife Foundation and New America Media Fellow on Aging.

-Kerry graduated from Shady Side Academy in Pittsburgh Pa and received a Bachelor of Art’s degree from Duke University.
+Kerry graduated from Shady Side Academy in Pittsburgh Pa, where she serves on The Board of Visitors, and received a Bachelor of Art’s degree from Duke University.
 She is currently a member of an editorial board at Duke.

 Praise for Kerry’s Work

 ”Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy . . . and Pays the Bills by AARP columnist Kerry Hannon is a must read for anyone mulling what kind of work will work for you in the next phase of your life.”

 “A practical, empowering and all-encompassing career resource.”